 The deadline to register for the program is Jan.
 31. Those interested in the program should contact the Rutgers Cooperative Extension Service of Monmouth County at 732-431-7260.
-There is a $30 registration fee and $25 registration fee for additional siblings.
+There is a $25 registration fee.
 Register early because class size is limited.

 Children will be involved in a unique opportunity to unlock the mysteries of seed germination and plant propagation, to experiment with soil composition and to harvest and protect seeds.

-“The Grow Team offers children an exciting way to learn how to grow local fruits and vegetables,” said Freeholder Lillian G. Burry, liaison to the County’s agricultural interests.
-“Children who participate will have exciting, hands-on experiences in plant biology, soil science and disease and pest control in a hands-on and exciting way.”
+“The Grow Team offers children an exciting way to learn how to grow local fruits and vegetables,” said Freeholder Lillian G. Burry, liaison to the county’s agricultural interests.
+“Children who sign up for the program will learn about such topics as plant biology, soil science and disease and pest control in a hands-on and exciting way.”

-The Grow Team program is a part of the County’s Master Gardener program.
+The Grow Team program is a part of the county’s Master Gardener program.
 Similar programs are conducted throughout the United States and Canada.
-In New Jersey, the program is a cooperative effort of Rutgers University, the U.S. Department of Agriculture and the County Board of Chosen Freeholders.
+In New Jersey, the program is a cooperative effort of Rutgers University, the U.S. Department of Agriculture, and the county Boards of Chosen Freeholders.

 Monmouth County’s program also involves Brookdale Community College and the Monmouth County Park System.